IAS 10: Overview and Scope

-International Accounting Standard 10 Events after the Reporting Period or IAS 10 is an international financial reporting standard adopted by the International Accounting Standards Board (IASB).
-It contains requirements for when events between the end of the reporting period and the date on which the financial statements are authorised for issue should be reflected in the financial statements.
+International Accounting Standard 10: Events after the Reporting Period (IAS 10) is an international financial reporting standard adopted by the International Accounting Standards Board (IASB).
+It contains requirements for when events occurring between the end of the reporting period and the date on which the financial statements are authorized for issue should be reflected in the financial statements.
+The standard distinguishes between adjusting events, which provide evidence of conditions existing at the end of the reporting period, and non-adjusting events, which relate to conditions arising after the period.